AdobeDocs/certification.en/help/certifications/faq.md

 +++

-+++Is it possible that I could take the same exam for renewal that I took to earn my initial certification?
++++Can I take the same exam I took for the initial certification to renew my certification?

-No. You cannot retake a version that you already successfully passed.
-You will have to wait until the new exam is released.
+No, it is not possible to retake the same exam for renewal once you have passed it for initial certification.

 +++